Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 He was just tired.

-On the uh UK telegraph.
+On the UK Telegraph.

-The real views of many in the Obama administration were laid bare by a State Department official involved in planning the Brown visit, who reacted with fury when questioned by the Sunday telegraph about why the event was so low-key.
+The real views of many in the Obama administration were laid bare by a State Department official involved in planning the Brown visit, who reacted with fury when questioned by the Sunday Telegraph about why the event was so low-key.

 The State Department official working for Obama dismissed any notion of the special relationship.

-He said, There's nothing special about Britain.
+He said, there's nothing special about Britain.

 You shouldn't expect special treatment.

-That from a State Department official quoted in the UK telegraph to explain why Obama disrespected Gordon Brown and the UK.
+That from a State Department official quoted in the UK Telegraph to explain why Obama disrespected Gordon Brown and the UK.

 Let's go to Chicago.

-Joe and glad you called.
+Joan, glad you called.

 You're next in the Rush Limbaugh program.